luuhavyy/oocyte_banks/README.md

 ## Notes

-- Ensure that the machine learning model file (`model_final.pth`) is present in `BE/app/models/` before running evaluations.
+- Ensure that the AI model file (`model_final.pth`) is present in `BE/app/models/` before running evaluations.
+- Staff must approve evaluation results before they are visible to patients in the client interface.
 - The storage directory (`BE/storage`) will be created automatically for storing uploaded images.
 - Make sure Firebase Firestore database is properly configured and accessible with the provided service account credentials.
 - For production deployment, update CORS origins in the backend configuration and use appropriate environment variables.